open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.ConfigCat/README.md

 # ConfigCat Feature Flag .NET Provider

-The ConfigCat Flag provider allows you to connect to your ConfigCat instance.
+The ConfigCat provider allows you to use [ConfigCat](https://configcat.com) with the OpenFeature .NET SDK.

 # .NET SDK usage